Why oak wine barrels? What is the purpose?

 - The constant addition of sulfur that is carried out in them (except in natural wines) allows a greater and better fixation of the color, allowing the habitual evolution of the violet tones to the tile tones.

-- But in this universe, all its yin has its yang, and barrel aging also has its drawbacks that we will try to explain below:
+- But in this universe, all its yin has its yang, and oak aging also has its drawbacks that we will try to explain below:

 - The loss of wine during aging.
 Known as the wine of the angels, it is estimated that a new barrel can lose up to 10% of the wine introduced in its first year.
 This decrease is due to the absorption of wine by the wood and the evaporation processes.